cozy/cozy-docs/src/documents/hack/cookbooks/controller.html.md

     400: {error: "the error message"}
     500: {error: "the error message"}
 ```
-Requires authentication and authorization.
-Return an error if application is not installed.
+Return an 400 error if application is not installed.

 ### Stop an application
 ```http